matafokka/AerialWare/README.md

 # I wanna use it in my software!
 Great!
 AerialWare has full fledged API and it's easy to integrate.
 Just follow these steps:
-1. Copy AerialWare to directory inside your app.
+1. Copy AerialWare to directory inside your app and import it:
-    `Include AerialWare.py`
+    `import AerialWare.py`
 2. Create instance of this class and call getQWidget():
     `self.program = AerialWare().getQWidget()`
 3. Put it somewhere in your app.